- Degree Works

 - Most undergraduates are required to see their major advisor before they can register each semester.
 Check your Registration Status on GoldLink to determine if you have an advisement requirement.

-Undeclared students, academic focus areas and students with Learning Support requirements in Reading or Composition must contact the University Advisement Center in the ARC for advisement: 423-439-5244.
+- Undeclared students (Focus General Education) academic focus areas and students with Learning Support requirements in Reading or Composition must contact the University Advisement Center for advisement: 423-439-5244 .

 Register for Classes